You should always seek legal representation for drug charges.

 Our role is to adequately prepare you for what is involved in the criminal law process related to drug charges and provide you with important information about how the law applies to your case.
 Don’t go it alone; call us today to schedule a consultation to discuss the drug charges and your case.

-At GPS Law Group, we offer legal services related to drug charges to those in Charlotte, Cornelius, Davidson, Huntersville, Matthews, Mint Hill, Pineville, Weddington, and Stallings, North Carolina.
+At GPS Law Group, we offer legal services related to drug charges to those in Charlotte, Cornelius, Davidson, Huntersville, Matthews, Mint Hill, Pineville, Concord, Harrisburg, and Kannapolis, North Carolina.